Victorian Era Leaves Jewelry

 READ

-Victorian Era Jewelry For Sale
+Victorian Era Commoner'S Jewelry

 Additionally, garlands were a common accent for many pieces during this time period.
 Garlands often derive from botanical sources such as ivy leaves or rose bouquets that have been carefully fashioned into metal curlicues spiraling around necklines or pendentives dangling from ears.
 These elegant adornments were known to comprise clusters of small garnet beads mixed among green enameled vines creating an intriguing contrast against plainer fabrics too.